mpsonntag/snippets/courses/teaching/golang.md

 ## Goroutine
-- A goroutine is a thread managed by the Go runtime - it is like launching a function with shell's `&` notation.
+- A goroutine is a thread managed by the Go runtime - it is like launching a function with shells `&` notation.
 - The execution of code within a goroutine happens parallel to any subsequent code after the routine has been started.
 - When a goroutine blocks, it does not affect other goroutines.
-- NOTE: Access to memory must be synchronized, if goroutines are used, since they run in the same address space!
+- NOTE: Access to memory must be synchronized if goroutines are used, since they run in the same address space!
 - Example:

         func say(s string) {